-Over the course of an hour Michelle was persuaded to transfer her money to a new account, in the belief that hers had been hijacked by criminals.
+Over the course of an hour, she was persuaded to transfer her money to a new account, in the belief that hers had been hijacked by criminals.

-We’ve advised Michelle to escalate her case to the Financial Ombudsman Service.
+We’ve advised her to escalate her case to the Financial Ombudsman Service.

 How banks warn you about bank transfer fraud